pnp/cli-microsoft365/docs/docs/cmd/flow/environment/environment-get.md

 ## Options

-`-n, --name <name>`
+`-n, --name [name]`
-: The name of the environment to get information about
+: The name of the environment to get information about.
+When not specified, the default environment is retrieved.

 --8<-- "docs/cmd/_global.md"